Appdynamics/mark-nodes-historical/README.md

 # Mark Nodes Historical
 Mark AppDynamics Nodes as Historical Nodes

-In a typical microservices architecture where services are designed to be transient, AppDynamics customers may notice that although a service container/node has been destroyed, the node that represents the service in question is still visible in the AppDynamics Controller - often with a Red Health status.
+In a typical microservices architecture where services are designed to be transient, AppDynamics customers may notice that although a service instance or container has been destroyed, the node that represents the service in question is still visible in the AppDynamics Controller - often with a critical health status.

 The process of removing torn down nodes from AppDynamics is called 'marking nodes as historical'.
 By default, the Controller considers a node historical after about 20 days of inactivity and deletes the node after 30 days.
 When a node is marked as historical, the Controller suspends certain types of processing activities for the node, such as rule evaluation.